GCS: Generalized Cache Coherence For Efficient Synchronization

-To release the lock, the lock holder (at the head of the queue) simply sets the \code{waiting} flag for the requestor next in the queue to \code{false}.
-Since all inter-core communications are restricted to requestors adjacent in the queue in a fixed order, the MCS lock's inter-core communications per lock acquisition and release is limited to a constant, independent of the number of requestors.
+To release the lock, the lock holder (at the head of the queue) simply sets the \code{waiting} flag for the next requestor in the queue to \code{false}.
+Since all inter-cache communications are restricted to adjacent requestors in the queue in a fixed order, the MCS lock's inter-cache communications per lock acquisition and release are limited to a fixed constant, independent of the number of requestors.

 The example in Fig.~\ref{fig:mcslock} illustrates the operation of the MCS lock.
 At time $t_1$, thread $T_1$ acquires the lock as it is the only requestor in the queue.
 At $t_2$, $T_2$ is added to the queue, and polls at its private \code{waiting} flag until the value becomes \textit{false}.
 At $t_3$, $T_1$ hands over the lock to $T_2$ by setting $T_2$'s \code{waiting} as \code{false}. $T_2$ then detects its \code{waiting} is \code{false} and proceeds to its critical section.